 2. O4S (Original4Sure)

 To solve agricultural product suppliers’ problem of high return rate from customers, O4S (Original4Sure) developed a SaaS platform to trace the agricultural products.
 It provides each product a unique identification number and monitor the product during manufacturing processes, so that any defect can be detected beforehand.
 According to Inc42, O4S has effectively increased the supply chain visibility for its customers.

 The main business of Agdhi is to detect seed defects, diagnose crop diseases, and build farmer networks.
 By applying connected devices to seeds and crops, Agdhi is able to use AI and computer vision technology to find out problematic seeds or crops and send the data back to mobile apps for customers to manage their farming works better.

-IoT in Agriculture on TECHDesign
+IoT in Agriculture at TECHDesign

-Multiple solutions can be found on TECHDesign for smart agriculture application, which include microcontrollers from Nuvoton; NFC and GNSS modules from REYAX; and LoRa and Bluetooth modules from REYAX and GPlus-IoT.
+Multiple solutions can be found at TECHDesign for smart agriculture application, which include microcontrollers from Nuvoton; NFC and GNSS modules from REYAX; and LoRa and Bluetooth modules from REYAX and GPlus-IoT.
 So, what are you waiting for?
 Come visit TECHDesign right away to start your agricultural IoT project!